tuanthatsmyname/CoinClassifier/README.md

 Create and use an Image Classifier Model that recognizes the value of an Euro coin.

+The sample of the dataset that the model was trained with can be found in the "dataSet" folder.

 ## What can I learn?
 * Learn how to create an Image Classifier Model in the "creatingModel" Playground.
 * Learn how to use an Image Classifier Model in the "usingModel" Playground.